-Applied The Company has a Code of Business Conduct & Ethics ("COBCE") which was approved and adopted by the Board in February 2018.
+Application : Applied Explanation on application of the practice : The Company has a Code of Business Conduct & Ethics ("COBCE") which was approved and adopted by the Board in February 2018.
 The COBCE covers business ethics, conflicts of interest as well as gifts and entertainment.
 The COBCE was enhanced from the previous Code of Ethics which was adopted in 2006.
 The COBCE outlines standards expected of not only Directors, officers and employees of the Company but also the Company's business partners such as agents, consultants, contractors and suppliers in connection with their work for the Company.
 It sets out requirements in relation to reporting breaches and non-compliance of the COBCE, workplace behaviour, business practices (corruption, money laundering, conflicts of interest), assets and financial integrity, managing information (insider trading) and external communication.
 All employees are required to declare that they have read and understood the provisions of the COBCE, as well as agree to abide by it.
 Failure to comply with the COBCE may constitute misconduct that can lead to the Company initiating appropriate disciplinary action.
 The COBCE will be reviewed and updated as may be required to ensure that it is consistent with global trends and new legislation.
 The COBCE is posted under the Corporate Governance section on the Company's website.
 Separately, the Board has adopted a Code of Business Conduct and Ethics for Directors specifically applicable to Directors ("Directors COBCE") that establishes a standard of ethical behaviour and values to uphold the spirit of responsibility for managing a company.
 Amongst others, it governs the handling of conflicts of interest, dealings in securities, confidentiality and Company information.
 The Directors COBCE is posted under the Corporate Governance section on the Company's website.
+Explanation for departure : Not applicable Large companies an complete the column quired to complete the columns below.
+Non-large companies are encouraged to elow.